LOTN: CHARACTER GUIDE

 Death

-The keeper of time in the universe, possessing knowledge of all universal laws and predetermined destinies set by Fate.
+The keeper of time, possessing knowledge of all universal laws and predetermined destinies set by Fate.
 He dictates birth and death and holds the power to extend life when permitted by cosmic law.
 Death oversees the Processions and acts as an impartial arbiter, aligned with neither Light nor Dark.

 Episode: 11, 13, 15, 22, 55